Here, we show you how to write a PhD proposal that will stand out from the hundreds of others that are submitted each day.

 1. Critical thinking skills

-2. You have an adequate grasp of the existing literature and know how your research will contribute to it.
+2. An adequate grasp of the existing literature and know how your research will contribute to it

 3. Clear direction and objectives.
-You do this by formulating clear research questions
+You get this by formulating clear research questions

 4. Appropriate methods.
 This shows that you can link your understanding of the literature, research design and theory